HangS111/LSDFormer/README.md

-# LSDFormer: Lightweight SAR Ship Detection Enhanced with Efficient MultAttention and Structural Reparameterization
+# LSDFormer: Lightweight SAR Ship Detection Enhanced with Efficient Mult-Attention and Structural Reparameterization
 This is the official repo archiving the source code of LSDFormer

 ## How to
 LSDFormer is implemented based on [Ultralytics YOLO](https://docs.ultralytics.com/zh/).
-We only made some modifications on it, so there is no need to download the complete code again.
-However, it should be noted that:
+We only made some modifications on it, so there is no need to download Ultralytics YOLO again.
+It should be noted that:

 Please install the ultralytics package, including all requirements, in a Python>=3.8 environment with PyTorch>=1.8.

-    `pip install ultralytics`
+    pip install ultralytics

 Model profiles path: